oscartorres-10/spacex/README.md

 - 3 - Show More Launches (optional)
 - 4 - Display video (optional)

+# improvements

+possible improvements could be:

+- adding a nice UI to select the number of results per page the user wants and the limit of launches (currently not accessible to the user at all, only done in `queries.tsx` file)
+- standarizing alignment of launch cards as it differs between launches that have no description and others that have longer descriptions, it's noticeable when you change pages

 <br>

 <details>
   <summary>other details of the project</summary>

   <br>

   This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started